Virtual-Coffee/podcast-transcripts/README.md

 yarn download
 ```

-## Fixing formatting issues:
+## Fixing Formatting Issues

 The transcripts are saved in the [SRT format](https://www.3playmedia.com/blog/create-srt-file/).
-This repo contains a tool to help a bit.
+This repo contains a tool to help.

 ```sh
 yarn check-srt